19hours/sg-statutes/Acts/Trust Companies Act.md

 (b) a reference to the control of a percentage of the voting power in a licensed trust company is a reference to the control, whether direct or indirect, of that percentage of the total number of votes that might be cast in a general meeting of the licensed trust company; and

-(c) a person,A, is an associate of another person,B, if —
+(c) a person, A, is an associate of another person, B, if —

-(i) Ais the spouse or a parent, remoter lineal ancestor or step-parent or a son, daughter, remoter issue, step-son or step-daughter or a brother or sister, ofB;
+(i) A is the spouse or a parent, remoter lineal ancestor or step-parent or a son, daughter, remoter issue, step-son or step-daughter or a brother or sister, of B;

-(ii) Ais a corporation whose directors are accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes ofB, or whereBis a corporation, of the directors ofB;
+(ii) A is a corporation whose directors are accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of B, or where B is a corporation, of the directors of B;

-(iii) Bis a corporation whose directors are accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes ofA, or whereAis a corporation, of the directors ofA;
+(iii) B is a corporation whose directors are accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of A, or where A is a corporation, of the directors of A;

-(iv) Ais a person who is accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes ofB;
+(iv) A is a person who is accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of B;

-(v) Bis a person who is accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes ofA;
+(v) B is a person who is accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of A;

-(vi) Ais a related corporation ofB;
+(vi) A is a related corporation of B;

-(vii) Ais a corporation in whichB, alone or together with other associates ofBas described in sub-paragraphs (ii) to (vi), is in a position to control not less than 20% of the voting power inA;
+(vii) A is a corporation in which B, alone or together with other associates of B as described in sub-paragraphs (ii) to (vi), is in a position to control not less than 20% of the voting power in A;

-(viii) Bis a corporation in whichA, alone or together with other associates ofAas described in sub-paragraphs (ii) to (vi), is in a position to control not less than 20% of the voting power inB; or
+(viii) B is a corporation in which A, alone or together with other associates of A as described in sub-paragraphs (ii) to (vi), is in a position to control not less than 20% of the voting power in B; or

-(ix) Ais a person with whomBhas an agreement or arrangement, whether oral or in writing and whether express or implied, to act together with respect to the acquisition, holding or disposal of shares or other interests in, or with respect to the exercise of their voting power in relation to, the licensed trust company.
+(ix) A is a person with whom B has an agreement or arrangement, whether oral or in writing and whether express or implied, to act together with respect to the acquisition, holding or disposal of shares or other interests in, or with respect to the exercise of their voting power in relation to, the licensed trust company.

+[Banking, s.
+15B; Broadcasting, s.
+36]

 ### Application for approval of Authority to become controller of licensed trust company